uiowaSEP2024/002_ImagePro/docs/botImage/docs/tutorial-database/database-structure.md

 ## Entities

-There are currently five entities in our database that support the application.
+There are currently four entities in our database that support the application.
 All these entities have certain common fields such as `id`, `created_at` and `updated_at` which keep track of changes using timestamps.

 1. `Users`
 2. `Events`
 3. `Jobs`
-4. `Tokens`
-5. `API-Keys`
+4. `API-Keys`

 ## Users